blodstone/AMR/README.md

-# Pre- and post-processing scripts for neural sequence-to-sequence AMR parsing
+# Pre- and post-processing scripts for neural sequence-to-sequence AMR parsing and AMR-to-Text Generator using side information

-This repository contains a list of scripts that help in pre- and post-processing for neural AMR parsing.
+This repository contains a list of scripts that help in pre- and post-processing for neural AMR parsing and AMR-to-Text Generator using side information.
 It helps put the AMR files into structures sequence-to-sequence models can handle.

 The scripts can do the following things:

 * Convert AMRs to single-line format and split AMRs and sentences
+* Structuring output based on sentence-type in Proxy Report
 * Remove variables and wiki-links
 * Handle co-referring nodes in different ways
 * Swap AMR branches so that the surface string best matches the word order